 The Sahara is the largest non-polar desert in the world.
-Covering approximately 3.5 million square miles (9,064,958 sq. km), it occupies land pertaining to Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan, and Tunisia.
+Covering approximately 3.5 million square miles (9,064,958 sq. km), it occupies land belonging to Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Western Sahara, Sudan, and Tunisia.
 The boundaries of the desert are the Red Sea to the east, the Mediterranean Sea to the north, and the Atlantic Ocean/Atlas Mountains to the west.
 The southern border is delimited by the Niger River and the Sahel, a transitional belt that transverses the continent at the line where the desert landscape transforms into a semi-arid savannah.
 Whilst the vast majority of the Sahara is comprised of large sand expanses, there are in fact some mountain ranges and grasslands, sparse though they may be.

 Interesting Sahara Desert Facts

-A little known interesting fact is that the Sahara Desert is often cited as the largest desert in the world, the Sahara is actually the third largest.
+A little-known interesting fact is that the Sahara Desert is often cited as the largest desert in the world, the Sahara is actually the third largest.
 By definition, a desert is an area which receives less than 10 inches of precipitation per year.
-Both Antarctica and the Arctic therefore qualify as deserts, and are larger than the Sahara.
+Both Antarctica and the Arctic therefore qualify as deserts and are larger than the Sahara.
 The Sahara is, however, the largest hot desert.

 The name ‘Sahara’, is derived from Arabic, and translated literally means ‘the greatest desert’.

 The Sahara is roughly the size of the continental United States.

 The hottest temperature ever was recorded in the Sahara Desert, clocking in at an astonishing 58 degrees Celcius (136°F).